inasafe/inasafe-doc/docs/source/training/beginner/osm/106-editing-osm-with-josm.rst

 JOSM has many different buttons and panels.
 We are already familiar with the main window - this is the map window, and it is where most of the action takes place.
-Here you view, edit, and add to the OpenStreetMap data.
+Here you view, edit, and add to the OSM data.

 To the right of the map window are a series of panels, which each do something different.
 When you first install JOSM